tendermint/fundraising/x/fundraising/spec/02_state.md

-	PayingPoolAddress  string            // an escrow account to collect paying tokens for the auction StartPrice         sdk.Dec           // starting price of the auction SellingCoin        sdk.Coin          // selling coin for the auction PayingCoinDenom    string            // the paying coin denom that bidders use to bid for VestingPoolAddress string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction
+	PayingPoolAddress  string            // an escrow account to collect paying tokens for the auction StartPrice         sdk.Dec           // starting price of the auction SellingCoin        sdk.Coin          // selling coin for the auction PayingCoinDenom    string            // the paying coin denom that bidders use to bid with VestingPoolAddress string            // the vesting account that releases the paying amount of coins based on the schedules VestingSchedules   []VestingSchedule // vesting schedules for the auction WinningPrice       sdk.Dec           // the winning price of the auction